Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 - You can pause or stop immediately if needed

-- You determine the pace of your healing journey
+- You determine the pace of your wellness journey

 Privacy and Comfort